pyushkevich/MTLExtraction/README.md

 ### Automatic version
 *INPUT:*

-Path to a folder countaining:
+Path to a folder containing:
  * 7T MRI scan of a formalin-fixed hemisphere named **hemisphere.nii.gz**
  * segmentation of the hemisphere named **hemisphere_seg.nii.gz**
  * segmentation of the MTL ROI named **mtl_seg.nii.gz**